robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 - Alternations, concatenations, repetitions, & reductions use closures to delay evaluation

-- Avoids nontermination when constructing the derivative
+- Avoid nontermination in the derivative

 - Necessary to even *construct* cyclic grammars!